Thursday, 19 October

 Assistant Chief Executive, West Northamptonshire Council

-Whilst the government aims for 300,000 charge points installed by 2030, only around 12% have been rolled out so far.
-Less than 35,000 public charge points can’t begin to meet the current and predicted demand of 11 million UK households that don’t have access to domestic charging.
-What is causing this standstill, and what can we practically do to drive the much-needed change of pace?
+Whilst the government aims for 300,000 charge points installed by 2030, only around 16% have been rolled out so far nationally.
+11 million UK households don’t have access to domestic charging.
+What is causing this standstill, and what can we practically do drive the much-needed change of pace?

-Find out why the deployment of public charge points across the UK is stalling, and how the public and private sectors can get around their specific challenges to provide cleaner air and equitable access to sustainable transport.
-From building an EV charging strategy to funding models, maintenance and future-proofing – we will address the main blockers to sustainable transport and proven strategies to overcome them.
+Find out how the public and private sectors can get around their specific challenges to provide cleaner air and equitable access to sustainable transport.

 Breakout Session